S9 - Logo - Mark

 More Tips for Managing Condensation

-• Open windows occasionally for natural ventilation.
+• Open your windows occasionally to vent excess moisture.

 Temporary Condensation: What’s Normal?